ItzELECTR0/TWAOS/README.md

 ### Game-wise:
 I will first create a functional game.
 Make all of the story playable, then focus on quality.
-<br>When a chapter's story is fully playable, it will come out as an alpha.
+<br>When a chapter's story is fully playable, it will come out as an alpha build.
 <br>As quality improves in graphics and design, it will move on to beta, and finally a release.

 ## FAQ / FACTS AND QUESTIONS